DiegoSehwerert/Pedidos/README.md

 ## 💡 **Project Description**

-This project demonstrates how a true coding **gigachad** can achieve greatness with nothing but JavaScript, a keyboard, and an iron will.
+This project demonstrates how a true coding **chadd** can achieve greatness with nothing but JavaScript, a keyboard, and an iron will.
 Here's what it can do:

 - 📍 **Efficient routing** without relying on Next.js or any other crutch.
 - 📸 **Image resizing and optimization** done directly in the browser—no libraries holding your hand.